Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Body-ordered energetics of hydrogen clusters

 Previously, long-range many-body interactions have been observed in 1D hydrogen chains of up to 50 atoms~\cite{Motta2020}, where strong antiferromagnetic (AFM) spin-spin correlations are present.
 Here, we also analyze spin-spin correlations $C_{ij}$ for representative 8-mers in three spatial dimensions, where $C_{ij} = \langle \hat{n}_{i\uparrow} \hat{n}_{j\downarrow}\rangle - \langle \hat{n}_{i\uparrow} \rangle \langle \hat{n}_{j\downarrow}\rangle$.
 Figure~\ref{fig:ref_bo} reveals that both low and high $\rho$ 8-mers display substantial spin-spin correlations across all atomic pairs, thereby contributing to the apparent non-convergence of the body-ordered energetics.
 The correlation patterns reveal distinct behaviors between the two density regimes: in the low $\rho$ 8-mer, strong correlations are present between bonded atom pairs, and non-negligible correlations also persist between the intermolecular pairs.
 The high $\rho$ 8-mer exhibits stronger and more delocalized spin correlations across all pairs within the cluster.

 These results demonstrate that the ``true'' body-ordered energetics of hydrogen 8-mers are inherently oscillatory and non-converging.
 We note that the contrast between our results and the mathematically proven exponential convergence of body-orders~\cite{Thomas2022} arises from the choice of $E_1$ in the MBE.
-While our expansion references itself to the ``vacuum'' (i.e., each sub-cluster is considered in complete isolation), considerations in Ref.~\cite{Thomas2022} assume full awareness of the \textit{entire} local environment even for the sub-clusters.
+While our expansion references itself to the ``vacuum'' (i.e., each sub-cluster is considered in complete isolation), considerations in Ref.~\cite{Thomas2022} assume full awareness of the \textit{entire} local environment even for the sub-clusters, which is more consistent with the stated goal of investigating the convergence of MLIPs, even though it leaves the definition of $E_1$ somewhat vague.
 In Appendix~\ref{app:convergence}, we further unravel the dependence of the convergence trends on the baseline choice, and rationalize that for energy-stable atomic clusters such as the hydrogen 8-mers of our study, the observed oscillatory trend in the vacuum-referenced MBE is reasonable under the choice of $E_1$ as the isolated atom energy.

 In light of the strong dependence of the body-ordered energetics on the choice of the baseline energy $E_1$, it might be more appropriate to evaluate the convergence of the expansion by looking at the magnitude of the \emph{forces}, that are independent of the choice of $E_1$.
 We compute the following quantity